reside-ic/reside-hyperv-scripts/README.md

 * Then you should be able to connect to the new VM.
 For a local non-dide machine, use Putty on wpia-reside1 to the IP address you gave the VM; for DIDE machines, any DIDE machine will do.
 Login for the first time with `vagrant` / `vagrant`.

+## About diskspace

+* It does not currently seem possible to specify the default disk size with Vagrant.
+(The vagrant-disksize plugin disables the hyperv provider and requires VirtualBox, and the experimental environment variable with the disk size settings doesn't make any difference...)
+Therefore, for now, build the VM, and set the disk size in the configuration in the Hyper-V Manager.

 ## Diagnostics / Monitoring with a GUI